hayden-donnelly/notes/lcm_lora.md

 - Parameter Efficient Fine-Tuning (PEFT) enables model finetuning while limiting the number of parameters required during training.
 - This reduces computational load and storage demands.
-- Low-Rank Adaptaion (LoRA) is one technique under the PEFT umbrella.
+- Low-Rank Adaptation (LoRA) is one technique under the PEFT umbrella.
 - LoRA involves training a minimal set of parameters via the usage of low rank matrices which succintly represent the required weight adjustments.
 - In practice this means that only the low rank matrices are trained and most of the pre-trained weights